 Back to the see-saw of sieges and recovery

 By 472AD Rome was back under siege at the hands of a Roman Patrician under Bizantine control (ie Eastern Empire).
-By the year 500 (ie 6th century) Procopius tells us Rome was healed once again.
-When the Goth Theodoric arrived, the city was in splendid state.
+By the year 500 (ie 6th century), Procopius tells us Rome was healed once again.
+When the Goth Theodoric arrived, the city was in a splendid state.
 The Goth (of Arian faith and hence considered a heretic by the Pope) rebuilt and restored the city: but the situation took a negative turn again when he died in 526.
-In 537 the acqueducts were cut – a hit on the city’s wonderful baths, but otherwise relatively ineffective thanks to the river Tiber which was still able to satisfy the city’s needs.
+In 537 the aqueducts were cut – a hit on Rome’s wonderful baths, but otherwise relatively ineffective thanks to the river Tiber which was still able to satisfy the city’s needs.

 We thus have the basic ingredients which were to characterise the middle ages and the society of Rome after the fall of the western empire:

 The capital was removed from Rome up to Ravenna.
 Rome itself was all but ignored.

 This event was not immediately negative but certainly had its effect over time.

 The bishop of Rome was a subject of the emperor in the East and a long political and theological duel would ensue to wrestle independence and religious supremacy (at least of Roman Catholicism) for the Pope.

 The Goths and the Lombards (aka Longobards, another Germanic tribe) together with the Franks (Celts, such as Charlemagne) would take increasing sway over Europe and Italy.

 The continuous fight between the indigenous barbarians/Goths and the Greeks (Constantinople) for dominion of Italy and the Mediterranean which left the Roman and Italic civilian populations stuck between hammer and anvil